deletedcu/angular-demo/lectures/day-1/02-typescript.md

 tsc hello.ts
 ```

-. . . and look around in your repo.
+Then, look around in your repo.
 You should see the exact same file with a ".js" extension.
 Not exactly novel, but we're on the way to doing more exciting things with TypeScript.

 ### Type Annotations

-TypeScript is a statically-, weakly-typed language.
-It is statically typed because **we can declare the types of our variables and properties which are enforced at compile time**, and it is weakly typed because **we can also choose not to.** What does this mean?
+TypeScript is a statically- and weakly-typed language.
+It's statically typed because **we can declare the types of variables and properties that are enforced at compile time**.
+It's weakly typed because **we can also choose not to.** What does this mean?

 Let's take a look at **multiplier.ts:**